 Whether you decide to trade-in your car or sell it yourself, one thing remains: you have to be able to pay off your loan.
 The option that most people looking to swap their ride go with is to trade-in the vehicle under debt.
 The dealer will first want to know what the payoff value is; ask your lender if you don't already know.
 Then, depending on how much you owe on the vehicle and what it's trade in value is, things will go one of two ways.

 If your payoff value lower then the value of the vehicle, things are fairly easy.
 Say you owe $7000 on the car, and the trade-in value is $8000, then you will have $1000 to apply towards the purchase of the newer car.
 It may not be as much money as you would like but it clears your old debt and gives you some money towards your new car.

 However, if the money owed on the car is more then the value of the vehicle, this is what is known as being upside down on your car loan.
 This can often throw a wrench into your purchasing plans, because if you say owe $7000 on your car still, but the car is only worth $5000, then you will have to pay the $2000 out of pocket or roll the old debt into your new loan.

 Carrying your old debt into your new loan however should not be considered lightly, especially if your new loan is a bad credit car loan.
 That $2000 you carry over will be subject to the new financing rate, and in the case of a loan with a high financing rate you could be costing yourself quite a bit of money.
 If your situation isn't dire, you may want to strongly reconsider trading in until you're right side up on your loan, or able to pay off the additional debt without carrying it over.

 As We See It

-Simply complete our online application and we'll be on the phone with you soon!
+Simply complete our online auto loan request form, and we'll be on the phone with you soon!
 Or if you really cannot wait to talk with us, call our number so we can make your next car buying experience to be the easiest it can be.
-Apply Today!
+Get started today!